Every Orca Counts

 Extinct means forever, but endangered means we have time to bring this pod back from the brink.

-It’s true, planting trees in the right places can save whales.
-With One Tree Planted we have helped plant 900,000 million trees since 2019—from British Columbia to California—near salmon streams and in urban areas to reduce pollution and restore healthy habitats.
+It’s true, planting trees in the right places can bolster whale populations.
+We have helped plant over 4.5 million trees since 2019—from British Columbia to California—near salmon streams and in urban areas to reduce pollution and restore healthy habitats.

 The orcas are hungry and their waters are polluted.
-Communities have already identified priority projects to help address 2 primary threats—lack of prey and toxic contaminants.
+Communities have already identified priority projects to help address two primary threats— toxic contaminants and lack of prey.
 All they need now is funding.
-We have helped fund 1 priority Puget Sound project and are working to do more.

 We need your help.
 Promise the Pod to make a change before it’s too late.